Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Gaussian approximation for WWR exposure

 In summary, Equation~\eqref{eq:epeWWRCredit3} provides a generic expression for the WWR exposure of portfolio $\tradeVal$.
 Once $\tradeVal$ is specified, two approaches can be taken.
 The first is a generic one, where we use the fact that $y_{\shortRate}(t,u)$ and $\maxOperator{\tradeVal(u)}$ are available on a path level from the existing $\xVA$ calculation (without any WWR).
 The expectations $\condExpSmall{ y_{\shortRate}^{l}(t,u) \maxOperator{\tradeVal(u)} }{t}$, $l \in \{1,2,\ldots\}$, can then be computed as an average over these existing paths.
 Alternatively, in some specific cases, $\maxOperator{\tradeVal(u)}$ can be written as a function of $y_{\shortRate}(t,u)$, such that $\condExpSmall{ y_{\shortRate}^{l}(t,u) \maxOperator{\tradeVal(u)} }{t}$ can be approximated analytically.
 An example of the latter approach for an IR swap is given in Section~\ref{sec:exampleIRSwap}.

-The key advantage of the WWR exposure approximation is that it is significantly more efficient than the brute-force Monte Carlo method.
+The WWR approximation is flexible and allows one to quickly compute the WWR exposure for various counterparties.
+This property can also be exploited when one wants to see how the WWR numbers would change if the credit quality of one of the relevant parties changed.
 For example, consider the hypothetical case of an identical trade with a new counterparty $D$.
 The first step for any approach would be to calibrate the model dynamics $\intensity_D(t)$ and correlation $\corr_{\shortRate,D}$ to the (historical) market data.
-For the Monte Carlo approach, the Cholesky decomposition of the enriched correlation matrix must be redone, and another set of correlated paths for process $\intensity_D(t)$ needs to be simulated.
-For the WWR approximation, however, only $H_D(t,u)$ and $\Sigma(Y_D(t,u))$ are required, which can be computed analytically.
+For the WWR approximation, only $H_D(t,u)$ and $\Sigma(Y_D(t,u))$ are required, which can be computed analytically, and no simulation is required.
 These results can directly be substituted into Equation~\eqref{eq:epeWWRCredit3}, where all other components can be reused from the simulations which have already been performed.
-Hence, the WWR approximation is flexible and allows one to quickly compute the WWR exposure for various counterparties.
-This property can also be exploited when one wants to see how the WWR numbers would change if the credit quality of one of the relevant parties changed.